Education Counts

 Participation by qualification level/type

-Table 4: Comparison of 2020 and 2021 domestic and international student enrolments and EFTS by qualification type/NZQF level
+Table 4: Comparison of 2024 and 2025 domestic and international student enrolments and EFTS by qualification type/NZQF level

-20202021 % change20202021 % change
+Qualification type/Level20242025 % change20242025 % change

 Data sources:

-Ddata relates to students enrolled at any time during the year with a tertiary education provider in formal qualifications of greater than 0.03 EFTS (more than one week's full-time duration).
+Data relates to students enrolled at any time during the year with a tertiary education provider in formal qualifications of greater than 0.03 EFTS (more than 1 week's full-time duration).
 Data excludes all non-formal learning and on-job industry training.
 Data includes those private training establishments that received Student Achievement Component funding, and/or had students with student loans or allowances, and/or delivered Youth Guarantee programmes.
 Students are counted in each ethnic group they identify with.
 Totals also include those students with unknown values.

 Equivalent full-time student (EFTS):